|Go to verse:|

 “as it began to dusk and come toward the first day of the week.”
 This event, Mary Magdalene and the other Mary coming to view the tomb, is not recorded in any Gospel but Matthew.

 According to Jewish reckoning of time, the new day was beginning, or “dawning,” at sunset on the weekly Sabbath.
 Thus, sunset on Saturday started Sunday and the new week.
 Many English versions read “dawn” in this verse, but to understand the verse, we must realize that the sun is going down and the new day is starting; the verse is not saying that the sun is coming up.
-About this verse, Robertson (Word Pictures in the New Testament, 1:240) writes: “This careful chronological statement according to Jewish days clearly means that before the Sabbath was over, that is before six PM, this visit by the women was made ‘to see the sepulcher.’”
-Robertson is correct that this is a “careful chronological statement,” and not paying attention to it is one of the reasons people wrongly think the Bible contradicts itself in the timing of some the events that occurred after the death of Jesus.
+About this verse, Robertson writes: “This careful chronological statement according to Jewish days clearly means that before the Sabbath was over, that is before six PM, this visit by the women was made ‘to see the sepulcher.’”a Robertson is correct that this is a “careful chronological statement,” and not paying attention to it is one of the reasons people wrongly think the Bible contradicts itself in the timing of some of the events that occurred after the death of Jesus.